Mean Absolute Deviation (MAD) Calculator

 What Is Mean Absolute Deviation?

 Mean Absolute Deviation (MAD) measures how spread out values in a data set are from their mean.
 It answers the question: “On average, how far does each data point deviate from the mean?”
-Unlike variance or standard deviation, MAD uses absolute values rather than squared differences — making it more intuitive and easier to interpret in the original units of your data.
+Unlike variance or standard deviation, MAD uses absolute values rather than squared differences, which makes it more intuitive and easier to interpret in the original units of your data.

 The Formula